brekru212/bits-n-bots/lessons/lesson3.md

 ### Task:

-Use the infrared sensor to display the robot's proximity to it's object on the screen.
+Use the infrared sensor to display the robot's proximity to nearby objects on the screen.
 (You'll need to add a wait block at the end to make sure that the program doesn't end right after it displays the value, otherwise you won't see anything before it disappears!)

-Make the robot respond to its surroundings.
-If something gets too close to it, the display screen should display "Too Close!", or emit a sound of your choice.
+Hint: You need to use the 'wired' setting for the display block.
+Also, you need to drag a wire from the sensor block to the display block

 Do you notice anything weird about how your program behaves?
 Try to figure it out.